Laverton asphalt plant’s one millionth tonne

 The use of Alex Fraser’s sustainable construction materials on the Western Roads Upgrade helped to divert 264,800 tonnes of material from landfill and reduce carbon emissions by 1729 tonnes.

 “The Western Roads Upgrade projects were the first major projects supplied by this plant,” Brendan says.

-“They called for high volumes every day, so we worked closely with the Department of Transport and our clients to provide green roads asphalt with the highest possible percentage of recycled materials.
+“They called for high volumes every day, so we worked closely with the Department of Transport and Planning and our clients to provide green roads asphalt with the highest possible percentage of recycled materials.

 “The plant was active 24 hours a day, seven days a week, to ensure we could help our clients to achieve their demanding project timeline.”